Marcelin97/Marcelin97/README.md

 I live in France, near Paris 🥖.
 I have always been passionate about new technologies and digital. 💡.

-- 🌱 I’m currently learning with [OpenClassrooms][opc] !
+- 🔭 I'm currently working on something cool😉
-- 🔭 I’m currently working on Aw
+- 🌱 I am currently working on creating my online CV and my portfolio
-- 🤝 I’m looking to collaborate on creating content.
+- 🤝 I’m looking to collaborate on creating content
-- 🤔 I’m looking for help with 3D.
+- 🤔 I’m looking for help with 3D
 - 💬 Ask me about HTML, CSS, JavaScript or Vue.js
 - ⚡ Fun fact: I ❤️ video games

 ### My Hobbies:

 - 🥋 I pratice judo.
-I'm black belt.
+I'm black belt
 - 🚴🏽‍♀️ I'm doing some mountain biking and running 👟
-- 💻 I love exploring new tech stack and building cool stuffs.
+- 💻 I love exploring new tech stack and building cool stuffs
-- 📰 Reading & writing tech news.
+- 📰 Reading & writing tech news

 ## 🔧 Technologies & Tools